Testing Archerfish Solo Smart Camera / DVR / VSaas (Cernium)By Benros Emata, Published Aug 08, 2010, 12:00am EDT (Research)

 Combining many video surveillance functionalities in a single device is a growing trend.
 The hope is providing a turn-key, 'all-in-one' solution simplifies deployment and provides everything one needs less expensively.

-In this report, we test the Cernium Archerfish Solo, a cube camera that integrates video analytics, an on-board DVR and a managed video solution into a single $300-$400 device.
+In this report, we test the Cernium Archerfish Solo [link no longer available], a cube camera that integrates video analytics, an on-board DVR and a managed video solution into a single $300-$400 device.
 Billed as bringing "Homeland Security Technology" to the home and SMB user, we bought one from Amazon to better understand the product's effectiveness.

 The below introductory video overviews our test coverage:

 While the Archerfish Solo bundles many features in a single product, numerous product limitations, system instability and a comparatively high cost will make it difficult for most residential or SMB users to find this product a strong choice.

 Given the products high rate of false negatives (missing people walking by) and moderate rate of false positives (e.g., shadows, night time video noise, dogs), we believe many users will be dissatisifed with using this for safety and security.
 The false positives will distub users (often during sleep) and the false negatives will undermine the confidence that the system can truly detect the delivery man or burglar.